messagingHub22/MessagingServer/README.md

 # MessagingServer

 MessagingServer is a ASP.NET Core Web API that is used to handle requests to the server.
-It can sends signalR requests to update messages when a new message or user messsage is created and tracks which users are connected.
+It can sends signalR requests to update messages when a new message or user message is created and tracks which users are connected.

 ### Main files description